A collection of creative, illustrated London Maps with themes of Music, film and literature.

-I have been creating typographic maps of (mostly) London for over 8 years.
+I have been creating maps of (mostly) London for over 10 years.
 In 2012, I created The Literary London Map.
 The first of a pop-culture-themed trilogy of typographic maps of London Town.
 The Literary London Map was followed in 2015 by The London Film Map, and the trilogy was completed in 2018 with The Music Map of London.
 Each map celebrates the capital’s credentials as one of the world’s most iconic, cinematic and creative cities.
 From London’s legendary literary heritage and deep down music cool.
 Featuring novels, films and some of the best musicians in history, all plotted in the locations they are most famously associated.
 Each map is a labour of love, taking up to a year to complete.

 My maps have been featured in Time Out, The Independent, The Evening Standard, among many others.
 On the front cover of the Japanese Brain Magazine, Buzz Feed, countless blogs, and in numerous map compendiums, including the Londonist’s Mapped book.

-Next, a dense typographic map jamming to the sound of London’s rich musical heritage.
+A dense typographic map jamming to the sound of London’s rich musical heritage.
 Bringing centre stage a heady, curated mix of music, musicians, songs and lyrics that make our Capital one of the most rocking cities in the world.
 Dig deep to enjoy discovering places made famous in song, songs about the city, and references to the places musicians were born, gigged, lived it up and partied, but also where they crashed and burnt or died.
 Spy the locations of iconic recording studios, music videos and famous album covers, Abbey Road, oversized inflatable pigs, Firestarters and Waterloo sunsets.
 Nine months of agonisingly detailed typography and research went into this unique journey into London’s lyrical underbelly.
+Buy a print here.

 An intricate hand-crafted typographic map of London swarming with film titles, actors and directors, plotted on the map where they most made their mark.
 Also featuring some of London’s most iconic picture houses, film studios and red carpet locations.
 Combining hand-drawn typography and illustration, celebrating the capital’s credentials as one of the world’s most iconic cinematic cities.
+Buy a print.

 London’s iconic tube map, transformed into a pit-stop journey through styles of storytelling, with the individual tube lines turned into storylines and genres of literature.
 The depths of the Northern Line have been made into the aptly named Horror Line.
 The Bakerloo Line coursing past Sherlock Holmes’s Baker Street becomes the Crime & Mystery Line.
 The pink trajectory of the Hammersmith & City is converted to the Romance Line.
 Stations falling on intersecting Storylines get a sub-genre cross over.